goci-io/atlantis-helm-deployment/README.md

 **Maintained by [@goci-io/prp-terraform](https://github.com/orgs/goci-io/teams/prp-terraform)**

-This module deploys [Atlantis](https://www.runatlantis.io/) as helm release and provides a server side workflow definition.
+This module deploys [Atlantis](https://www.runatlantis.io/) as helm release, provides a server side workflow definition and optionally creates required [cert-manager](https://github.com/goci-io/aws-cert-manager-helm) `Certificate` resource to use for HTTPS.

 We extend the [runatlantis/atlantis](https://hub.docker.com/r/runatlantis/atlantis/) image by adding [`tfenv`](https://github.com/cloudposse/tfenv).
 By adding `tfenv` into the process you can access all environment variables as terraform variables.
 The docker image is pushed to [gocidocker](https://hub.docker.com/u/gocidocker) on docker using [hub.docker.com]'s autobuild configuration.
 Once a new release is created with a tag following the convention of `<major>.<minor>[.<patch>]-atlantis` the docker image build will be triggered